MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/CampaignSelector.md

 [CampaignSelector](./CampaignSelector.md)|Selector with ordering applied.

 ## <a name="withcondition-string-condition-"></a>withCondition(string condition)
-Applies filter criteria to the campaigns.
+Applies the filter to the list of campaigns campaigns.

 Specify the *condition* parameter in the form, "columnName operator value" where: